-During 2011, the Company completed a regional soil survey program at Riscos that included over 1,500 soil samples that defined anomalous gold values over a three kilometre strike length in the vicinity of the Riscos de Oro deposit.
-Additional soil sampling has extended the gold-in-soil anomaly for a further four kilometres for an overall strike length of seven kilometres towards the southwest where historic sampling of a trench in the El Paraiso-Murcielago area returned 3.0 metres grading 12.43 g/t gold and 93.0 g/t silver.
+The Company has also completed a regional soil survey program at Riscos that included over 1,500 soil samples that defined anomalous gold values over a 3 km strike length in the vicinity of the Riscos deposit.
+Additional soil sampling has extended the gold-in-soil anomaly for a further 4 km for an overall strike length of 7km towards the southwest where historic sampling of a trench in the El Paraiso-Murcielago area returned 3m grading 12.43 g/t gold and 93.0 g/t silver.
+The majority of the 7 km long Riscos gold-silver trend remains untested by diamond drilling.

-The Company is currently compiling the drilling and exploration data in order to complete a detailed and upgraded geological and structural interpretation for the Riscos de Oro gold-silver project.
+The Company is currently compiling the drilling and exploration data in order to complete a detailed and upgraded geological and structural interpretation for the Riscos gold-silver project.